Raghuvar/Web-Scrapper/README.md

 - For more information about installing, creating and working on web-scraping using Scrapy, Please visit:
 <a href="https://doc.scrapy.org/en/latest/intro/overview.html" target="_blank"> https://doc.scrapy.org/en/latest/intro/overview.html </a>

+- The minimal versions which Scrapy is tested against are:
+	`Twisted 14.0`
+	`lxml 3.4`
+	`pyOpenSSL 0.14`

 ## Author